This guide will inform you about breaking changes you should be aware of

 configuration, without dropping existing in-flight connections.

-For installing on a fresh datastore, Kong 1.1 has the
+For installing on a fresh datastore, Kong 1.2 have the

 cluster from a fresh datastore: